Generated at: 2026-08-15 04:33:43

 Hello.
 This is Watanabe from the uSonar Marketing Team!

-Today, we are sharing a report on the seminar hosted by uSonar on July 17, 2025, featuring En Shiro, author of "Practical Course on 'Hypothesis-Based Sales Proposal' That Leads to Results."
+Today, we are sharing a report on the seminar hosted by uSonar on July 17, 2025, featuring En Shirono, author of "Practical Course on Hypothesis-Driven Sales That Leads to Results."

-In the first session, Mr. Shiro presented, and in the second session, Takasaki from uSonar took the stage.
-Both speakers shared their insights on the latest approaches to new business development for companies.
+In the first session, Mr. Shirono took the stage, followed by Takasaki from uSonar in the second session, where they shared their insights on the latest approaches to corporate new business development.

 Jono Seminar_Lecture Photo.png